 The problem Israel had was not Moses.
-It wasn't Aaron.
-It wasn't Miriam.
-It wasn't Caleb.
-It wasn't Joshua.
+It was not Aaron.
+It was not Miriam.
+It was not Caleb.
+It was not Joshua.
 It was those under them!
-That's where things broke down—which is very interesting.
+That is where things broke down—which is very interesting.
 It shows you that the one casting the shadow—even though they may be giving excellent leadership (which Moses was)—his shadow does not cover the individual's responsibilities.

 Everybody in the Body of Jesus Christ is a leader.
 And everybody has to carry out his or her part with the very highest quality of leadership that he (or she) can give.
 We are perceived in the Bible as part of a living Body.
 And each of us is responsible for performing to the best of our ability—for the well being of the whole.
 I mentioned earlier that there is a sharing of leadership that touches on each of us within the framework of the Body.
 And I know that very many of us do not think of ourselves as "leaders"—but we are.

-So let's go back to Exodus 18, and we'll begin to learn what God expects for us to provide in the way of leadership.
+So let us go back to Exodus 18, and we will begin to learn what God expects for us to provide in the way of leadership.
 The qualities are, undoubtedly, difficult at times to exercise; but they are not complicated to grasp.

-Exodus 18:19-21 [Jethro is speaking to Moses, and he says:] Hearken now unto my voice, I will give you counsel, and God shall be with you: Be you for the people to God-ward, that you may bring the causes unto God.
-And you shall teach them ordinances and laws, and shall show them the way wherein they must walk, and the work that they must do.
-Moreover you shall provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens.
+Exodus 18:19-21 [Jethro is speaking to Moses, and he says:] "Listen now to my voice; I will give you counsel, and God will be with you: Stand before God for the people, that you may bring the difficulties to God.
+And you shall teach them the statutes and the laws, and show them the way in which they must walk and the work that they must do.
+Moreover you shall select from all the people able men, such as fear God, men of truth, hating covetousness; and place such over them to be rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens."

-In verse 21, let's take a look at the characteristics that Moses was advised to seek for in those that he would appoint as leaders.
-Just a little tiny inset here—when Deuteronomy 1:13 is compared with this chapter [Exodus 18], it then becomes clear that Moses accepted recommendations from the people before he made the appointments.
-He couldn't have possibly known all the people well enough (amongst 2-2 1/2 million people) to do this on his own.
+In verse 21, let us take a look at the characteristics that Moses was advised to seek for in those that he would appoint as leaders.
+Just a little tiny inset here—when Deuteronomy 1:13 is compared with this chapter, it then becomes clear that Moses accepted recommendations from the people before he made the appointments.
+He could not have possibly known all the people well enough (amongst 2-2 1/2 million people) to do this on his own.
 And so he sought counsel from the people—recommending the qualifications about what to look for in those they wanted to represent and administer these laws.
 Thus, the people recommended those that they had experience with on much more intimate basis that Moses did.

 I want us especially to look right now at the word able.
 "And you shall provide out of all the people able men."
 We are going to compare this with another place where exactly the same Hebrew word appears, but it is not translated "able."

-Proverbs 31:10 Who can find a virtuous woman?
+Proverbs 31:10 Who can find a virtuous wife?
 For her price is far above rubies.

 That word virtuous is the exact same Hebrew word as that is translated able in Exodus 18.
 This word is very closely synonymous with the English word strength.
 The way that it is being used in the context of Proverbs 31 is that it is implying strength of character—meaning virtuous, honorable, noble, righteous, upright people.
 So that woman was a noble woman.
 She was an upright person.
 She was virtuous.
 She was honorable.
 She was righteous.
 Then the rest of the chapter expounds upon some of what is implied in "virtuous" or "able."

 It matters not that these terms are describing a woman.
 They apply to man or woman.
-And it is obvious (once you begin to understand this about the word "virtuous" or "able") that this woman was a leader.
-There's no doubt about it.
+And it is obvious, once you begin to understand this about the word "virtuous" or "able," that this woman was a leader.
+There is no doubt about it.
 And among some of the qualities that are mentioned regarding her are moral excellence and trustworthiness.
-She's a trustworthy person.
+She is a trustworthy person.
 She is stable.
 She is compassionate—because the rest of the chapter is describing what virtuous means.
 She has foresight.
 She is industrious, thrifty, self-starting, enterprising, hard working.
 She is kind and duty-conscious.

 One of the reasons that I chose to go into this aspect of Deuteronomy is because the Israelitish countries are experiencing a very great dearth of godly leadership.
 Look at the horrible, ungodly, immoral leadership given by the former administration there in Washington, D.C.
 Young people today are especially being deceived into thinking that notoriety is leadership; and they are following notorious people, like so many lemmings.
 And they need to understand that notoriety (and not real virtue) clings to attention-seeking entertainers, like egg yolk to a dish.

-Exasperating this is the corrupt leadership of a somewhat more mature portion of the population that follows the leaders of the world in politics, religion, business, and education.
+Exacerbating this is the corrupt leadership of a somewhat more mature portion of the population that follows the leaders of the world in politics, religion, business, and education.
 But in His Word, God calls these people "blind guides."
-But there's a question: Who else can these people follow?
+But there is a question: Who else can these people follow?

 But these verses here in Isaiah 3 are describing a condition far different from that simple circumstance that I just described.
 This is a situation where leadership is lacking from the top to the bottom, regardless of party affiliation.
 This corruption of leadership has devastated every aspect of life—because the corrupt leadership is so overwhelming in numbers as to smother the leadership of those who are truly virtuous.
 You can see, right in the context, that God has to give comfort to those who truly are virtuous and trying to do the right thing—that they will be rewarded for their virtue.